Debraj-Dey/Qr-Generator/README.md

 # Qr-Code-Generator
 This is a simple web-based QR code generator project that allows you to create QR codes for any text or URL you input.
 The project is built using HTML, TailwindCSS and JavaScript.

+## Features
+- Generate QR codes for any text or URL you input.
+- Dark and Light mode support for comfortable viewing experience in different environments.

 ## How it works